Student Opportunities Hub Blue

 How does it work?

 The Student Opportunities team work alongside the central HR team to support you throughout the recruitment process when hiring a student intern.
-This is a streamlined and efficient process, following university guidelines, to find you the best candidate your role through a fair and equal process.
+This is a streamlined and efficient process, following university guidelines, to find you the best candidate for your role through a fair and equal process.

 • Contact the Student Opportunities team (SOT) to discuss your internship idea